Frank Sinatra's Californian desert retreat is on the market- tour this wild western property

 From the West Side to the East Side: Explore John Lennon's stylish 'lost weekend' penthouse in Midtown Manhattan

-Images courtesy of TopTenRealEstateDeals.com (opens in new tab).
+Images courtesy of TopTenRealEstateDeals.com.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
-During her BA in English Literature and Creative Writing, she gained writing experience in the US while studying in New York.
+During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.
-She currently lives in London with her antique typewriter and expansive collection of houseplants.